-Top tip: I know some people are a bit squeamish about tearing up dictionaries.
+Top tip: I know some people are squeamish about tearing up dictionaries.
 For some, it just seems wrong.
-If you are one of these people, then you can always use a photocopy instead.
-However, this embroidered art does work better on the original thinner book pages.
+You can always use a photocopy instead if you are one of these people.
+However, this embroidered art does work better on the original, thinner book pages.

-2. Next, tape the dictionary page to a piece of printer paper.
+Step 2: Next, tape the dictionary page to printer paper.
 Then put this paper into your printer’s paper feed and print the image of your choice onto the page.
-Print a dummy run first, to ensure that the image prints the right way up and is to scale.
+Print a dummy run first to ensure that the image prints the right way up and is to scale.

-I made a mistake when I first printed the poppy seed head onto the poppy dictionary page, the image printed upside down.
-I had to reprint the same image again.
-This time on a dictionary page with the word seed on it.
+I made a mistake when I first printed the poppy seed head onto the poppy dictionary page; the image was printed upside down.
+I reprinted the same image again on a dictionary page with the word seed.

-3. Once the image has been printed onto the dictionary page, remove the masking tape.
+Step 3: Remove the masking tape once the image has been printed onto the dictionary page.
 Then place the page image side down onto the clingfilm (plastic wrap).
 Next, paste the back of the page with Mod Podge.

-4. Next, cut a piece of muslin slightly larger than the dictionary page.
-Then lay the muslin onto the pasted Mod Podge page, smoothing it out as you go.
+Step 4: Cut a piece of muslin slightly larger than the dictionary page.
+Then lay the muslin onto the pasted Mod Podge page, smoothing it out.
 Then brush another layer of Mod Podge onto the muslin.

 Embroidery on Paper

-6. Thread a sharp embroidery needle with embroidery thread.
-I used all six strands of embroidery thread in the needle.
+Step 6: Thread a sharp embroidery needle with embroidery thread.
+I used all six strands of embroidery thread.
 The idea with the dictionary art was to enhance the printed images with stitches on the paper.

 Just pick a particular element in the picture to stitch over.
 For example, I just embroidered the red stripes on the hot air balloon and left the others.

-The idea is that you can still see some of the printed image and dictionary words as well as the embroidery.
+You can still see some printed images and dictionary words under the embroidery.

-I used very simple satin embroidery stitches to fill in sections of colour on the images.
+I used short satin embroidery stitches to fill in sections of colour on the images.
 To outline an image, I used a chain stitch.
-For the poppy seed head, I used a few French knots at the top.
+I used a few French knots at the top for the poppy seed head.
 But I do need to practice my French knots a bit more!

-Top tip: Make sure you use a sharp embroidery needle that will easily pierce the dictionary pages.
-Sometimes embroidery/cross stitch needles are blunt, as they are designed to go through the cloth that has pre-stitched holes in it.
+Top tip: Use a sharp embroidery needle to pierce dictionary pages easily.
+Sometimes embroidery/cross stitch needles are blunt, designed to go through the cloth with pre-stitched holes.